Parivar-bg-design

 It is not just a logo, a tagline, or a mission statement pinned to a wall.
 Real identity is reflected in daily actions, decisions, events, conversations, and even how disagreements are handled.

-Here is a simple test: When someone new joins your community, how long does it take them to understand how things work and what the community believes in?
+Here is a simple test: When a new member joins your community, how long does it take them to understand how things work and what the community believes in?
 If the answer is "quickly and naturally," that is a sign of strong identity.
 If new members remain confused for weeks or months, identity needs work.

 Importance of Having a Community Identity